hombreperro45/docs/docs/library/bsnes_performance.md

 ## Options

-The bsnes Accuracy core does not feature core options.
+The bsnes Peformance core does not feature core options.

 ## Controllers

-The bsnes Accuracy core supports 6 controller setting(s), the bolded controller setting is default:
+The bsnes Peformance core supports 6 controller setting(s), the bolded controller setting is default:

-The bsnes Accuracy core supports a max of 5 users.
+The bsnes Performance core supports a max of 5 users.

 ### User 1 and 2 exclusive Device Types